 The first movie version of Watchmen, which was never made, looks like it would have been a much more typical humorous action heavy campy superhero flick.
 The fact that the project got stuck in Development Hell and was eventually dropped is probably proof of God's mercy.

 In one script, the reason masked heroes are outlawed is when they fail to save the Statue of Liberty from being blown up by terrorists, and Ozymandias' plot was to open a time portal and kill Dr. Manhattan before he transformed, and it all would have ended with history being rewritten and the Watchmen ending up in a dumpster in OUR world.

 Watchmen had a boatload of "What Could Have Been"s.
 Among them:

 The original script of The Truman Show had Truman living in a fake New York City, continued the story after Truman got out of his studio, and was a lot more disturbing.
-The director Peter Weir had the story rewritten to make it believable that people would want to watch The Truman Show, and hence made Truman's life more idyllic and escapist.
+Peter Weir had the story rewritten to make it believable that people would want to watch The Truman Show, and hence made Truman's life more idyllic and escapist.

 Thomas and the Magic Railroad was to have featured a human villain named "P.T.
 Boomer".
 Originally, it was he who had taken Lady out for a spin and crashed her (not Diesel 10) which caused Burnett to feel guilt.
 Boomer's motivation against Burnett was because he had taken his love interest Tasha from under his nose, and the reason for his return to Shining Time was to seek out Lady and destroy her.
 He was removed from the plot as test audiences apparently found him "too scary", leaving the filmakers to plaster over whatever they could.
 So late was his removal that he was still seen in the trailer yelling "I'll get you, you blue puffball!" and the only scene of him in the proper movie is a motorcyclist asking directions (and his line redubbed by another actor).